 Frédéric Mitterrand

-He attended the Lycée Janson de Sailly in Paris and studied history and geography at the Paris West University Nanterre La Défense, and political science at Sciences Po.
-He taught economics, history and geography at EABJM from 1968 to 1971.
+Mitterrand attended the LycĂ©e Janson de Sailly in Paris and studied history and geography at the Paris West University Nanterre La DĂ©fense, and political science at Sciences Po.
+He taught economics, history, and geography at EABJM from 1968 to 1971.
 In 1978, he was a film critic at J'informe.
-From 1971 to 1986, he ran several art film cinemas in Paris (Olympic Palace, Entrepôt and Olympic-Entrepôt).
-He also had roles in a number of films, and in the 1980s was active as a producer and director in TV productions.
+From 1971 to 1986, he ran several art film cinemas in Paris (Olympic Palace, EntrepĂŽt, and Olympic-EntrepĂŽt).
+He also had roles in a number of films, and in the 1980s was active as a producer and director in TV productions.[citation needed] Mitterrand also penned a monthly column for TĂȘtu.

-In June 2008, Mitterrand was appointed as the director of the French Academy in Rome by President Nicolas Sarkozy.
+In June 2008, Mitterrand was appointed the director of the French Academy in Rome by President Nicolas Sarkozy, and was appointed to the French government a year later as the Minister of Culture and Communications, a role he would hold for the remainder of Sarkozy's time in office.

-On 5 October 2009, Marine Le Pen of the French National Front Party quoted sections of the book on French television, accusing him of having sex with underage boys and engaging in "sex tourism", demanding that Mitterrand resign his position as culture minister.
-Amongst others he was also criticised by the Socialist Party spokesman Benoît Hamon, who stated: "As a minister of culture he has drawn attention to himself by defending a film maker and he has written a book where he said he took advantage of sexual tourism.
+On 5 October 2009, Marine Le Pen quoted sections of the book on French television, accusing him of having sex with underage boys and engaging in "sex tourism", demanding that Mitterrand resign from the government.
+He was also criticised by then-Socialist Party spokesman BenoĂźt Hamon, who stated that "as a minister of culture, he has drawn attention to himself by defending [Polanski], and he has written a book where he said he took advantage of sexual tourism.
 To say the least, I find it shocking."
-On the other hand, some conservatives supported Mitterrand, and a close aide to Nicolas Sarkozy said the French President backed his Culture Minister, describing the controversy around him as "pathetic". ...
+On the other hand, he received support from a close aide to Nicolas Sarkozy who said the French President backed his Culture Minister, describing the controversy around him as "pathetic". ...

-Source: Article "Frédéric Mitterrand" from Wikipedia in English, licensed under CC-BY-SA 3.0.
+Source: Article "Frédéric Mitterrand" from Wikipedia in English, licensed under CC-BY-SA.

 Dorothée Show